Origins of the wars

 The first major engagement of the northern campaign occurred at Heke’s new pā at Puketutu, near Lake Ōmāpere, 3 kilometres from his old pā of Te Kahika.
 Four hundred soldiers, seamen and marines disembarked at Onewhero on 3 May 1845 and took four days to march to Lake Ōmāpere.
 On arrival, Hulme ordered a barrage using Congreve rockets, which his marines believed capable of demolishing any Māori stockades.
 When the rockets had little effect, Hulme ordered 200 men to attack Puketutu.
 After making little progress in four hours of fighting, Hulme ordered his men to retreat, leaving 13 dead soldiers on the battlefield.
 Māori dead were about twice that number.

 Heke withdrew to nearby Te Ahuahu.
 When he left the pā temporarily in search of provisions, it was occupied by Ngāpuhi forces allied with the British, led by Tāmati Wāka Nene and Makoare Te Taonui.
-Heke returned with up to 500 warriors, but could not dislodge Wāka Nene from Te Ahuahu.
+Heke returned with up to 500 fighters, but could not dislodge Wāka Nene from Te Ahuahu.
 Heke was badly wounded in this battle.

 A pā was built near Ōhaeawai under Kawiti.
 On 1 July 1845 a 600-strong force of soldiers, seamen and militia commanded by Colonel Henry Despard attacked it.
 Kawiti’s men repelled the assault and Despard ordered a retreat, having lost 41 men.